eternalseptember/MEAN/README.md

 2. Added an IncrementUpvotes function to the PostsCtrl controller.
 Not sure how comments were supposed to be upvoted in the tutorial.

 3. In the "Beginning Node" section, rather than just move the index and app.js files to their destination folders, I copied the file and then renamed it.
+Then I replaced the posts array in angularApp.js with what the instructions originally called for.

+## Extra Notes:

+1. In the "Opening REST Routes section", when running the CURL commands to rest routing, if there's a 404 error, then restart the npm server.